 Also, for the guiding interests, he related the bird calls he heard in the field to music tunes that played several nights in the music production studio, where he spent plenty of time with his musician friends.
 He attached most calls to specific familiar musical instruments that he had encountered.
 Although he appreciated colourful birds, his connections to musical instruments dragged him into paying much attention to strict African families like Alaudidae (Larks) and Cisticolidae, which are very vocal birds.
 This solo practice got his birdcall identification to 80% by call even before he started leading tours.
 This is a much easier way to find forest birds.

-Crammy started Avian Safaris to speed up his conservation (with a significant focus on habitat restoration) funding efforts and has teamed up with local birding communities in the region to participate in several birding and nature excursions.
-He has voluntarily served on the local Bird Guides Clubs and USAGA.
-USAGA on defferent occasions has voted Crammy as the year’s Best Birding Guide and also the Best Guide in Uganda.
+Crammy Wanyama started Avian Safaris to speed up his conservation (with a significant focus on habitat restoration) funding efforts.
+He has teamed up with local local birding communities to participate in several birding and nature excursions.
+He has voluntarily served on the local Bird Guides Clubs and Uganda Safari Guides Association.
+USAGA on different occasions, has voted Crammy as the year’s Best Birding Guide and also the Best Guide in Uganda.

-He has led several tours in the East African region for Avian Safaris and Bird Uganda Safaris and has been to other destinations like Namibia with his friends of Batis Birding Safaris, Madagascar, South Africa and the USA with Tropical Birding Tours.
+He leads several tours in the East African region (Uganda, Kenya, Rwanda, Burundi, Tanzania, South Sudan and the Democratic Republic of Congo) for Avian Safaris, served as the head guide at Bird Uganda Safaris and has been to other destinations like Namibia with his friends of Batis Birding Safaris, Madagascar, Botswana, Lesotho, Eswatin, Republic of South Africa, Angola and the USA with Tropical Birding Tours.